-Warehouse Management Systems (WMS) continue to see high rates of adoption, driven by a number of factors, including the growth of ecommerce and efulfillment processes, wider adoption of robots and other forms of automation in the distribution center, and interest in moving to Cloud-based WMS solutions.
+Warehouse Management Systems (WMS) and software continue to see high rates of adoption, driven by a number of factors, including the growth of ecommerce and efulfillment processes, wider adoption of robots and other forms of automation in the distribution center, and interest in moving to Cloud-based WMS solutions.
 Of course, WMS integration is a key aspect in the successful deployment of

 Warehouse Management software, but that’s not saying it strongly enough.
 Turning-on a new WMS is dependent on warehouse management system integration to a variety of external systems.
 And indeed, poorly executed WMS integrations have delayed or even scuttled WMS deployments.
 Thankfully, this is less common today than in the past.